Durham Constabulary’s Police Constable recruitment process has commenced, and application forms will now be accepted.

 - Details of search assessment centre score or Online Assessment Centre score, valid within 24 months of application

-You must return the fully completed application form, and copies of certificates of any level 3 or above qualifications, along with Maths & English GCSE only.
+You must return the fully completed application form, and copies of certificates of any level 3 or above qualifications, along with Maths & English GCSE only, where applicable.

 If required, please also return the Experiential Learning Form, this is only to be completed if your Level 3 qualification(s) do not equate to 120 UCAS points.